kevinlee12/iU/README.md

  `brew install python3`

- - For Windows:

- -- Download the latest Python 3 version from [https://www.python.org/](https://www.python.org/)
- and follow the installation wizard.

- -- Configure Python according to this [https://docs.python.org/3/using/windows.html](https://docs.python.org/3/using/windows.html) website.
+ - For Debian based systems there should already be Python 3 installed.
+To be sure, type in the following command into the terminal:

+  `python3`

+  If the terminal does not give you any errors, you are good to go!
+Else:

+  `apt-get install python3` (sudo permissions may be necessary)

 2. To ensure that everything goes smoothly, restart your computer.
 Then, open the terminal and ensure that the correct version of Python is installed by typing in

  For Macs/Linux:

  `python3`

- For Windows:

- `py -3`

  If you see something like (most importantly, it says Python3.x at the top) this:
  `Python 3.4.0 (default, Apr 11 2014, 13:05:11) `